JustSift/ReSift/docs/tutorial/resift-rentals.md

 You can examine the finished code on [Codesandbox](https://codesandbox.io/s/resift-rentals-tutorial-section-4-vgi28).

-## Section 5: Fetch Movie Data when Hovering over Movie Thumbnail
+## Section 5: Pre-fetching Movie Data on Thumbnail Hover

 To provide more responsive user experiences, it's nice to predict what data the user wants next and get that data ready before the user even asks for it.
 One of the nice-to-haves is fetching the movie data when the user hover over the thumbnail.
 This can be achieved by dispatching the movie fetch on hover.
 The associated event for it is `onMouseEnter`.